Digital-Working-Group/voice-standardize/pydub/README.md

 You can see several examples in `run_standardize.main()`.

 ### Sample Input and Output Files and Metadata
 Several sample audio files with varying formats and metadata.
 Each audio file's metadata is captured in a JSON and CSV file.
 For audio files that were generated via examples here, the parameters and functions used are also included in the metadata files.
+The functions used to generate the metadata files can be found in `metadata.py` and example usage can be seen in `run_metadata.py`.

 ```
 sample_audio
  |-- flac